-You can resend the Participant's Report manually from the Mobility Tool+ (MT+) by following these steps:
+You can resend the Participant's Report manually from the Mobility Tool+ by following these steps:

-- enter your project and go to the 'Mobilities' tab (you can search for the participant using the search engine) - click on the circle button next to the participant's first name so it fills with black colour - click on Bulk operations - click on Resend participants report requests
+- enter your project / tab Mobilities (you may search for the participant using the search engine) - click on the circle button next to the participant's first name so it fills with black colour - click on Bulk operations - click on Re-send participants report request

-⊙ selection 1 ▲ export O bulk operations O all in this page all existing records O none inverse Bulk Operations on 1 records: 💼 Delete 🖌 Re-Send Participant Report Requests
+○ all in this page ● all existing records ○ none > () inverse Bulk Operations on 1 records: 💼 Delete Re-Send Participant Report Requests

-Mobility participants should receive the EU Survey to the email address listed in the MT+ participant's record and it will come from the address 'replies-will-be-discarded@ec.europa.eu'.
-We advise all mobility participants to check their email spam box before reporting that the survey hasn't been delivered.
+Mobility participants should receive the EU Survey to the email address listed in the MT+ participant's record and from the address 'replies-will-be-discarded@ec.europa.eu'.
+We advise all mobility participants to check the email spam box before reporting that the survey hasn't been delivered.